A colorectal polyp is a growth on the lining of the colon or rectum.

 Call your health care provider if you have:

 To reduce your risk of developing polyps:

-Colonoscopy prevents colon cancer by removing polyps before they can become cancer.
-People over age 50 should consider having a colonoscopy or other screening test.
-This may reduce the odds of developing colon cancer, or at least help catch it in its most treatable stage.
-Those with a family history of colon cancer or colon polyps may need to be screened at an earlier age.
+- These tests help prevent colon cancer by finding and removing polyps before they become cancer.
+This may reduce the chance of developing colon cancer, or at least help catch it in its most treatable stage.

-Taking aspirin or similar medicines may help reduce your risk for new polpys.
-However, these medicines can have serious side effects if you take them for a long time.
-Side effects include bleeding from your stomach or colon and heart disease.
+Taking aspirin or similar medicines may help reduce the risk of new polyps.
+Be aware that these medicines can have serious side effects if taken for a long time.
+Side effects include bleeding in the stomach or colon and heart disease.
 Talk with your doctor before taking these medicines.

 Cooper K, Squires H, Carroll C, et al. Chemoprevention of colorectal cancer: systematic review and economic evaluation.
 Health Technol Assess.
 2010;14(32):1-206. http://www.ncbi.nlm.nih.gov/pubmed/20594533